We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For best results, take 1 teaspoon (5 mL) per day of the Zinc Drink between meals.
 While you can take the supplement on its own, it can also be mixed into a glass of water.

 Peak Performance supplements are made in the United States and developed for busy athletes and professionals.

-In addition to being free of major allergens, including soy, dairy, wheat, egg, shellfish, and peanuts, Peak Performance’s Raw Ionic Liquid Zinc is also vegan-friendly.
+In addition to being free of major allergens, including soy, dairy, wheat, egg, shellfish, and peanuts, Peak Performance Raw Liquid Zinc is also vegan-friendly.

-By running zinc through a high pressure, low heat process, the zinc particles in this liquid supplement are very small in size, which may make it easier for your body to absorb.
+The company claims that since the zinc is run through a high pressure, low heat process, the particles in this liquid supplement are very small in size, which may make it easier for your body to absorb.

 One full dropper provides 15 mg of zinc sulfate — a form of zinc that has been shown to help prevent zinc deficiency, reduce symptoms of severe acne, and possibly help slow the progression of age-related macular degeneration (AMD) (

 All Peak Performance supplements undergo third-party testing for quality and accuracy.
 They’re also manufactured following Food and Drug Administration (FDA), GMP, and NSF regulations and standards.

 Adults should take one full dropper (1 mL) once a day on an empty stomach or use as directed by your doctor.

 Zinc lozenges are small tablets that are meant to dissolve slowly in your mouth.
 They’re typically taken for short periods to help reduce the symptoms and duration of the common cold.

 In fact, one review found that consuming a dose of 80–92 mg of zinc from zinc lozenges per day helped reduce the duration of the common cold by up to 33% (